How to optimise your content for featured snippets

 The more relevant your content is, the better the chance at ranking highly and being anointed with the prestigious snippet crown.

 Next, you want to make sure that your content is the right length to comfortably fit into a snippet.
-HubSpot’s research into snippets showed that the most common length in text is between 30 – 60 words.
+HubSpot’s research into snippets showed that the most common length is between 30-60 words.

 Feel free to slice up your content if it’s too long to fit.
 Breaking down your content using H2s will certainly help.
 Also, a well-formatted Q&A section on your website can prove very handy too.